SekaiBeyond/SekaiBeyond-Web/DEPLOY.md

 # Deployment

 The site deploys automatically to GitHub Pages when you push to `main` via GitHub Actions.
+An alternative deployment to Firebase Hosting is also available (see below).

 ## First-Time Setup